openid/oid4vc-haip/openid4vc-high-assurance-interoperability-profile-1_0.md

    -04

+   * x509_san_dns & verifier_attestations client id prefixes are no longer permitted, x509_hash must be used
+   * x.509 certificates are now the mandatory mechanism for SD-JWT VC issuer key resolution
+   * `x5c` header in Status List Token must be present
    * clarify that Wallet Attestations must not contain linkable information.
    * Add signed Issuer Metadata
    * add key attestation to OpenID4VCI